team-exor/exor-mn-installer/README.md

 `sudo sh exor-mn-installer.sh -N 4`

 This would allow you to change an IPv6 installed wallet into an IPv4 wallet. **NOTE:** Changing options like this will most likely require you to reconfigure your controller wallet exor.conf and masternode.conf files.
 The 'Final setup instructions' are always displayed at the end of an update install the same way as they are for the initial install.

+#### Update All Wallet Installs

+To update all installed wallets with a single command, use the following:

+`sudo sh exor-mn-installer.sh -U`

 ## Command-Line Options